boattown/aics-course-project/notes/lab-log.md

 Create a (draft of a) simple model with linear layer and sigmoid to map the multiplied object and affordance vectors with a truth value (1 and 0).
 The model needs to train for many epochs to learn because of data sparsity and the simple architecture.
 Maybe this is not a problem since performance of BERT and VisualBERT is the goal rather than a high performance.

+### 5 jan

+Test the probes in terms of accuracy (will add preciosion, recall and F1) on the test-data.

+Notes: Replace the words with their corresponding embeddings in the train- and test stage.
+This way, the same dataloaders can be used for the different models to ensure that difference in performance has to do with the representations of the objects and not the split of the data.